top of page

 Kids Care

-FIRST VISITS
+FIRST VISIT

 In the few cases where the child becomes overly anxious, the best choice at that point is to keep our interaction with the child happy, and simply reschedule the appointment.
 That is the safety valve!
 Having a safety valve accomplishes two very important things.
 First, you can relax about the visit.
 Second, your child will not ever have to deal with a fear-producing dental visit.
 The fact that a child may become anxious in a new environment is not traumatizing to the child.
 Making a big deal over their anxiety can be traumatizing.
 It's best for them to establish from the start that dental offices are great places to go.
 This investment in time and trouble for the adults is an investment that will pay dividends for the rest of the child's life.
 So don't feel bad or apologetic if we scrap the appointment.
 It's the right thing to do.
 On the next visit, the child will feel more familiarized, and will recall that all the adults acted in a friendly manner until he/she left the last time.

 We show the child a "wand that will make the tooth go to sleep".
-The wand is for the anesthetic, and does not appear threatenting.
+The wand is for the anesthetic, and does not appear threatening.
 It does not look like a syringe or needle.
 It will be vibrating.
 If they want, they can touch it, and feel the vibration.
 Then we have them approve touching it to their lip.
 They can feel that it vibrates and doesn't feel bad.
-After that, they're nearly aways OK with the wand.
+After that, they're nearly always OK with the wand.

 FLUORIDE